arnaudbos/.dotfiles/README.md

 ## Spacemacs as IDE
 I am moving away from using Vim and instead using emacs/Spacemacs as my IDE.
 I still use Vundle to manage vim plugins (instead of pathogen).
 Vundle is better in many ways and is compatible with pathogen plugins.
 Additionally, vundle will manage and install it's own plugins so we don't have to use git submodules for all of them.
-To install plugins with vundle, pop open vim and run `:PluginInstall`

 ## Crontab
 You can `cron ~/.crontab` if you want to add my nightly cron software updates.